stapi-spec/stapi-spec/README.md

 ## Conformance Classes

-STAPI API utilizes OGC API Features [Conformance](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_declaration_of_conformance_classes)
+STAPI utilizes OGC API Features [Conformance](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_declaration_of_conformance_classes)
 JSON structure.
-For STAPI API, we declare new STAPI conformance classes, with the core ones detailed in the table below.
+For STAPI, we declare new STAPI conformance classes, with the core ones detailed in the table below.

 The core STAPI conformance classes communicate the conformance JSON only in the root (`/`) document, while OGC API requires they also live at the `/conformance` endpoint.
 STAT's conformance structure is detailed in the